Gold Dusted Crotons are gorgeous evergreen shrubs with freckled golden spots across their foliage.

-Often root rot is not only the sign of overwatering.
-Gold Dusted Croton also wilts as a sign of overwatering which might sound different than others.
+Often root rot is not only a sign of overwatering.
+Gold Dusted Croton also wilts as a sign of overwatering, which might sound different than others.

 Altogether, Gold Dusted Croton is a shimmering addition to the houseplant and thrives well with a little extra care.